Aggression and Anger Outbursts During Eating Disorder Treatment: A Guide for Parents Using Family-Based Treatment (FBT)

 1. Malnutrition’s Impact on the Brain

-When the brain is undernourished, it becomes:
+When the brain is undernourished, it can become:

 More rigid